-This Hong Kong Disneyland ride guide covers attractions in the newest Disney theme park, located on Lantau Island in Hong Kong, China.
-It includes many attractions cloned from Disneyland and Walt Disney World’s Magic Kingdom, plus a few unique, flagship attractions.
-This guide contains short reviews and numerical scores for every ride and show in the park.
 If you’re planning a trip to Hong Kong Disneyland, this is a great place to start when determining what to do and when to do it.
-The guide will give you a rough idea of an itinerary, based upon our visit to Hong Kong, but we’ve thus far spent only two days in the park, our wait times’ analysis is purely anecdotal.
+The guide will give you a rough idea of an itinerary, and we update this regularly with our experiences from our annual visits to Hong Kong.
 If you’re planning a trip and want comprehensive advice for all the ins and outs, make sure to read our Hong Kong Disneyland Trip Planning Guide, too!

 We’ve tried to keep this guide to Hong Kong Disneyland’s attraction as objective as possible with enough description so you’ll know whether particular attractions will appeal to your group.
 This Hong Kong Disneyland guide includes headliners, smaller attractions, and shows.
 Due to its relatively low number of attractions and limited waits at these attractions, you probably won’t want to skip much here, but we’ve still divided the list into “Top” and “The Rest” sections in case your time is limited or you’d rather enjoy the ambiance of the park or its dining.

-This guide will mention similarities and differences between attractions in the US parks and Hong Kong Disneyland where pertinent to determine what can be safely skipped (should you so desire).
+This guide will mention similarities and differences between attractions in Walt Disney World & Disneyland, and Hong Kong Disneyland where pertinent.
+This is for those of you who have been to the U.S. parks to determine what can be safely skipped, should you so desire.
 Hong Kong Disneyland is a 1-day park, and most guests will be able to accomplish all they wish to see in that one day.
-If you approach the parks with an attraction checklist and that’s it, you’ll certainly only need one day.
-This guide is written in English on a site catering to US Disney theme park enthusiasts, so it’s written with the assumption that you’re a Disney fan.
-If you’re not, our recommendations might be extreme.

 Numerical scores are on a scale of 1 to 10, and only take into consideration overall quality relative to that specific type of attraction.
 Dark rides are judged against other dark rides, roller coasters are judged against other coasters, etc., to create a relatively level playing field.
 Attractions are rated based upon how much their target audience will enjoy them.
 In our ratings, we only consider how well done the attraction is, overall and within its category, when experienced by its target demographic.